Perivel/domeniere.js/src/event/README.md

 ```

 **@OnAny()**
-The `@OnAny()` is the most braod decorator. @OnAny() tells Fragment the method it is attached to is a listener that should be triggered whenever any kind of event is emitted.
+The `@OnAny()` is the most braod decorator. @OnAny() tells Vessel the method it is attached to is a listener that should be triggered whenever any kind of event is emitted.

 Below is an example of an event handler decorated with the `@OnAny()` decorator.
 ```ts